CHATTG1/PredictiveModeling/index.md

 ## Related Links

-For more information about the API, see [Service API for Spark and Python models](pm_service_api_spark.html) or [Service API for SPSS models](pm_service_api_spss.html).
+For more information about the API, see [Service API for Spark and Python models](https://datascience.ibm.com/docs/content/analyze-data/pm_service_api_spark.html) or [Service
+API for SPSS models](pm_service_api_spss.html).

 For more information about IBM® SPSS® Modeler and the modeling algorithms it provides, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SS3RA7).

-For more information about {{site.data.keyword.DSX_full}} and the modeling algorithms it provides, see [https://dataplatform.ibm.com](https://dataplatform.ibm.com).